 Step 4: Put your personas to work.

 Once your member personas are established, you can deliver more useful, relevant content to them.
-Here’s how.
+But, that means you must use your personas.
+Here’s how you can put your personas to work:

 - Refine and expand over time.